-In 2020, many organisations had to pivot to remote working almost overnight and reacted by rolling out a few quick wins – activating that ‘we’ll get to it tomorrow’ Teams account that was already part of their existing Office 365 package and swallowing the fact that they ‘just’ had to trust their employees to work unsupervised from home, to name just two.
+In 2020, many organizations had to pivot to remote working almost overnight and reacted by rolling out a few quick wins – activating that ‘we’ll get to it tomorrow’ Teams account that was already part of their existing Office 365 package and swallowing the fact that they ‘just’ had to trust their employees to work unsupervised from home, to name just two.

 But, two years on, how is this approach really working?
-Have organisations started to take a longer-term view on this?
+Have organizations started to take a longer-term view on this?
 And are they now asking themselves if that knee-jerk internal communication strategy that got them through the pandemic is still fit for purpose in an almost fully engrained hybrid working world?

 Not just 9-5…

 Unsurprisingly, the subject of hybrid working was one of the hot topics in this year’s State of the Sector report.
-Let’s face it, for decades internal communication was primarily designed for office-based people working 9-5 – even in organisations with large proportions of deskless employees or shift workers.
-The pandemic has only accelerated the need for a long overdue review of how organisations interact with all of their people, no matter where they happen to sit.
+Let’s face it, for decades internal communication was primarily designed for office-based people working 9-5 – even in organizations with large proportions of deskless employees or shift workers.
+The pandemic has only accelerated the need for a long overdue review of how organizations interact with all of their people, no matter where they happen to sit.

 But this isn’t really about communication any more: it’s about reinventing the way people share knowledge and information; it’s about rethinking how collaboration and innovation can thrive in an increasingly digital workplace; and it’s about reconsidering how best to make two-way communications happen in an engaging way.

-But that’s not just our opinion – with 56% of State of the Sector survey respondents telling us that ‘Process / ways of working’ is the single biggest area of change facing organisations right now, it’s safe to say that this is the state of the sector.
+But that’s not just our opinion – with 56% of State of the Sector survey respondents telling us that ‘Process / ways of working’ is the single biggest area of change facing organizations right now, it’s safe to say that this is the state of the sector.

 The hybrid effect